We Design Extraordinary Things

 We use a simple method to cost out projects — we review the entire scope of work or request for proposal, estimate how many hours the project will take from start to finish and multiply the Production Time estimate by our Hourly Rate to come up with a fixed cost.
 We've been doing this for 24+ years, and are really good at figuring project costs.
 If the project takes longer, there are no additional charges provided the reason is not scope expansion or Client back tracking.
 If it takes a slightly shorter duration, there are no refunds.

-•For U.S. Clients, we require a non-refundable retainer before we start of 50% of the total project cost.
-The remaining 50% is due upon completion of the project and before we turn over the final source files.
-In the cases of startups, we may require a non-refundable retainer of 50% when we start and the remaining 50% due before we start the 2nd half of the project.
-We will discuss the break point for the 2nd half milestone.
+We require a non-refundable retainer of 50% of the total project cost before we start.
+The remaining 50% is due upon completion and before we turn over the final source files.
+For startups, the remaining 50% is due before we start the 2nd half of the project — we'll discuss the break point milestone together.

-•For non-U.S. Clients & Startups, we use a multiple retainer system.
+We use a multiple retainer system.
 We require a non-refundable retainer of 50% when we start and the remaining 50% due before we start the 2nd half of the project.
 We will discuss the break point for the 2nd half milestone.

 After we sign and execute a Master Design Agreement, the initial Scope of Work is "locked in" since costs are based solely on the project scope you initially provided if the project is cost out at a fixed cost, however…